Masters in Electronics Engineering: Degree Summaries

 Read about educational alternatives for students who want to pursue master's degrees in electronics engineering.
 Explore a program summary as well as the requirements for admission.
 Check out a list of potential careers and browse continuing education information.

 A master's degree in electronics engineering doesn't exist, but most schools offer a master's degree program in electrical engineering.
 This program is a suitable equivalent for those interested in developing advanced skills in the field of electronics design and development.

 A Master of Science program in electrical engineering requires a related bachelor's degree.
 There are various concentrations available for the degree, including one in electronics engineering.

 Many programs are tailored toward students already working in the electronics field who want to advance their knowledge in areas like analog electronics and solid state technology.
 A master's degree program in electrical engineering is demanding, and in order to graduate students must maintain a minimum GPA, such as a 3.0.

 Most programs require that students hold a bachelor's degree in either electrical or computer engineering from an accredited school.
 Several letters of recommendation and copies of prior academic transcripts are also required.
 Some schools also require that the GRE exam be taken.
 International students may be asked to take the TOEFL.

 Graduates of a master's degree program in electrical engineering will have advanced skills in all facets of electronics design and development.
+Focusing on topics such as robotics, optics and audio applications, the program is designed to prepare students for doctoral programs or careers involving electronics design.
 Coursework that helps provide these skills includes the following subjects: